Namoshek/DataTables.NetStandard/README.md

 and extensions of said package.

 **The package is still Work in Progress, although we already use it ourselfs in production.
 So I recomment trying it out yourself.
-Feedback is definitely appreciated thoguh.**
+Feedback is definitely appreciated though.**

 #### Why this package?